How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 Toyota Android Auto Video Restrictions

-The first thing you need to know is this:
+The first thing you should know is this:

 This restriction is intentional and applies across nearly all models.
 The reason behind this policy includes: